 “I lead a group of academic physicians who aren’t in private practice because they want to have another dimension of their career outside of the clinic.
 These skills allow me to better frame and create an assessment for leadership as well as a rationale and justification for investing in revenue-generating opportunities that lie beyond clinical patient care,” he said.

-Dr. Hains says the greatest takeaway he’s gained from the Kelley MBA so far is the comprehensive view of medicine through a non-physician, business lens.
-From the history of the business of medicine to healthcare operations and marketing, Dr. Hains says he’s gained a better understanding of the business of his work and how his patients move through the system.
+Dr. Hains says the greatest takeaway from the Kelley MBA was the comprehensive view of medicine through a non-physician, business lens.
+From the history of the business of medicine to healthcare operations and marketing, Dr. Hains says he gained a better understanding of the business of his work and how his patients move through the system.

 “All those lessons at the Kelley School look at healthcare from a monetary standpoint, a time standpoint, a team member standpoint, and a resource utilization standpoint – it covers everything,” Dr. Hains said.
 “It’s a very comprehensive view that goes far beyond me as a doctor and how I interact with a patient.
 It’s everything behind the scenes that allows me to do that.
 It’s been extremely beneficial to look at everything from these perspectives to see the whole.”